List of north–south roads in Toronto: Centennial Road

 Centennial Road, despite travelling through an area that was developed during Canada's centennial, takes its name from the church at its intersection with Kingston Road.
 The church was named Centennial in honour of the 100th anniversary of the confederation of Canada.
 Many of the streets along or near Centennial Road are named after the Fathers of Confederation.

 Christie Street

-Christie Street is named for William Mellis Christie, founder of Christie & Brown Cookie Company.
+Christie Street is named for William Mellis Christie, founder of Christie & Brown Cookie Company, which later became a part of Mondelez International.
 The street is also home to many of Toronto's Korean restaurants and stores.
-Christie Pits is a city park and baseball park is located at Christie Street and Bloor Street West.
-The Intercounty Baseball League Toronto Maple Leafs play at that baseball diamond.
+Christie Pits is a city park and baseball park located at Christie Street and Bloor Street West.
+The Toronto Maple Leafs of Intercounty Baseball League play at that baseball diamond.
 The area is served by Christie subway station.

 Church Street

 Church Street is so named because where St. James Cathedral sits upon today, at King Street and Church, was the site of the first church in York, a wooden building built in 1807 and referred to simply as "the church".
 Three incarnations sat on the site of the current cathedral; the dedication to St. James came in 1828, four years before the construction of a new stone church.
 This building burnt shortly after becoming a cathedral.
 A new cathedral was constructed, only to burn down in the Great Fire of 1849.
 John Strachan, first Anglican Bishop of Toronto after 1839, rebuilt the present cathedral in 1853 (the spire was not completed until 1874) in a Gothic Revival style.
 The St. James Cathedral was the tallest structure in Toronto until the Royal York Hotel was completed in 1927.